stephenhillier/recipespree/README.md

 > A gif recipe site

-Demo site for an idea.
+Demo site for an animated recipe aggregator.

 Populated with dummy data (but in an object format that can support data fetched from an API).